Get Your Login Username and Password

 Residence halls that CANNOT support hard-wired access include Seneca Hall, Oakland Hall, Vandalia Hall, University Place and all residence halls at WVU Beckley.
 WVU has no immediate plans to install ethernet ports in these buildings.

 The WVU.Guest network is only for visitors.
 Students trying to connect will get an error.Connect to WVU.Encrypted Connect to WVU.Guest Connect to WVU.Play

 Get Technology Support

 ITS doesn’t provide computer repair services.
-Contact a private shop for your repair needs.
-If you’re a Health Sciences employee, contact the HSC IT Service Desk for help at 304-293-3631.Knowledge Base Service Catalog ITS Service Centers HSC IT Service Desk
+Contact a local private shop for your repair needs.
+If you’re a Health Sciences student, contact the HSC IT Service Desk for help at 304-293-3631.Knowledge Base Service Catalog ITS Service Centers HSC IT Service Desk

 Defend Your Data